-Cons: It's already expensive in operational costs to maintain integrated hubs— it's a lot costlier to manage multi-channel ones.
-It's also very difficult to transfer data between hubs or export them.
+Cons: It’s already expensive in operational costs to maintain integrated hubs.
+It’s a lot costlier to manage multi-channel ones.
+It’s also very difficult to transfer or export data between hubs.
 Implementation of these hubs and their execution tools requires specialized consultation and help.

 Closing the Gap: Once again, consistent, clean customer data management, or the creation of a “golden record” with the use of a CDP, will be necessary for digital marketers who want to build a truly personalized experience.
 Marketers will get the most mileage from their customer and user data by finding the means to unify disparate data into universal profiles for use with all their connected tools.